shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

   end
 {% endcodeblock %}

-Well it turns out ***initialize_copy*** is used, whenever .clone or .dup are called.
-This method handles this process.
+It turns out ***initialize_copy*** is used, whenever .clone or .dup are called, to duplicate the object.
 To get the whole picture read this [great article about initialize_dup, initialize_clone and initialize_copy](http://jonathanleighton.com/articles/2011/initialize_clone-initialize_dup-and-initialize_copy-in-ruby/)!

 ## Inspect